Merck leaps into COVID-19 development fray with vaccine, drug deals

 Doses of the Themis vaccine are already being made in France for clinical trials.
 Merck also plans to begin early production of the vaccine it is developing with IAVI at its plant in Pennsylvania.

-Frazier said Merck had not signed any pacts with the U.S. government to deliver doses of either vaccine to Americans first, adding that it was committed to make its vaccines accessible globally and affordably.
+Frazier said Merck had not signed any pacts with the U.S. government to deliver doses of either vaccine to Americans first, adding it was committed to making its vaccines accessible globally and affordably.

 Ridgeback’s pill, EIDD-2801, is designed to block virus reproduction, and has shown promise in animal studies of multiple coronaviruses, including SARS-CoV-2.
 It has also been shown to be safe and well tolerated in early stage trials.